anjlab/techtalks/2017-02-03-aws-docker/README.md

+Slides for this talk can be found in [keynote/anjlab-techtalks-2017-02-03-aws-docker.pdf](https://github.com/anjlab/techtalks/tree/master/2017-02-03-aws-docker/keynote/anjlab-techtalks-2017-02-03-aws-docker.pdf).

 ## Prerequisites

 >Note: We assume that all stacks and other resources, like Customer Master Keys, live in the same AWS Region.